 How safe is safe?

 During the financial crisis, the Fed cut the target federal funds rate, a key benchmark for short-term interest rates, to a record low range between 0.00% and 0.25%.
 The Fed’s goal was to help pull the U.S. economy out of its deep recession, with the expectation that once the economy stabilized, rates would return to more normal levels.
 The process of interest rate normalization began in December 2015 with a 25 basis point increase to its federal funds target rate.
 To date, the Fed has hiked the fed funds rate six times to 1.75% — still below its long-term inflation target of 2%.

 Putting fixed income portfolios to work now

 Fortunately, there are tax-exempt, short- and intermediate-term fixed income investments that may offer more attractive yields without undue risk.
-These investments typically either have slightly lower credit ratings or slightly longer maturities than money market funds and other traditional cash holdings.
+These investments typically either have slightly lower credit ratings or longer maturities than money market funds and other traditional cash holdings.

 Why duration matters